Understanding the Antiques Business Today

 The Old Days.

 In the past there were essentially two parts to the trade, wholesale and retail.
 There was lots of inter trading and peripheral trading going on as well.
 Wholesale was controlled by traders who amassed large volumes of antiques held in warehouses.
 Their main supply was from auction houses supplemented by house clearance operators and purchases made from other wholesalers.
 The wholesaler sold generally to world wide trade customers mainly from the USA but also Europe, Canada, Australia and the far east.
 Vast numbers of containers were shipped to these destinations, the buyers having a seemingly insatiable appetite.
 This wholesale trade spanned decades from the 60's right up to the 90's and spawned the large antique fairs such a Newark in Nottinghamshire to which international and UK buyers still come en-mass.
+Alongside the wholesale market the retail market stood serving the private buyer from shops in quaint market towns throughout Britain.
+For those that could not afford shops antique centres developed permitting smaller dealers to offer their wares to the retail market.
+Supply to the retail trade came from auction houses, wholesale traders, and private sellers.
+It was simple understandable and worked well.
+Twenty five years ago established old style dealers both retail and wholesale, could not possibly have foreseen the turmoil foisted upon a happy content market which had remained in a similar format for decades with sons taking over from fathers and even grandfathers.
+A field where knowledge was king, backed by an assumption that if you bought correctly your pieces would always appreciate, indeed antiques investments out paced even the property market.

 A Time of Change.

 Around the time of the New York 9/11 attacks a number of influences coincided to dramatically change the antiques trade.
 Firstly US demand receded and it is the US demand that largely still holds up the whole of the antiques business, from the best to the worst pieces.
 A decline in the US economy coupled with a change in fashion and a strong Pound was the cause of the gradual reduction in trade buyers arriving in the UK.
 The strong Pound and European economic decline hit demand from our neighbours in Holland and elsewhere in Europe who had themselves developed an almost insatiable taste for English antiques across the board.
+The reduction in demand was said to be a 'hicup' and had been seen many times in the past Most thought it could be ridden out as had happened before.
+Unfortunately gradually long established antiques prices began to decline in response to the demand reduction except for the extremely rare and unusual which is always the case in any market.
+A move away from traditional interior designs of the past at the same time added to the general loss of the long established investment merits of antiques.

+At the same time as the effects I have mentioned, the internet began to change the established market.
+In addition, the power of TV interiors and antiques programs dramatically changed the public's perception of owning pieces from the past.
+The effect of both of these mediums cannot be underestimated they are both highly effective game changers.
 The internet has allowed almost anyone to offer a piece to the world wide market.
 This has taken away the previously exclusive domain of the dealer.
 The problem with this is that it also taken away the knowledge, reassurance and experience that the dealer was able to impart to the buyer.
 The 'knowledge' has been replaced by internet searches which often give distorted values and descriptions.
 If one looks at Ebay for example today it is full of poor descriptions and wild prices probably as a result of unintentional ignorance on the part of the seller.
 The attitude of the low budget TV 'antiques' programme is in our opinion largely responsible for the profit chasing mindset which has introduced itself amongst the ungoverned internet and to many shabby unattractive antique centres.
 TV programmes, save a very small minority, have also conveyed a very unsophisticated vision of the trade to the public.This doesn't mean that the programmes are not entertaining in a similar manner to any other game show.
 From inside the business however we see the professional dealer being wrongly projected as a very eccentric individual wearing an array of 'wacky' attire, intent on making a 'profit' on a piece he knows little or nothing about.
 The participants care little as they are only thinking of the buzz they are going to get from appearing on TV and selling at an auction to another unfortunate equally keen to put his or her face on TV.
 The buyer is depicted as a person only interested in the pursuit of the bargain.
 The seller is seen as an individual keen to sell an heirloom cherished and carefully handed down through the generations.
+This is a poor reflection of a business full of people who really appreciate pieces for their beauty, history and skill of manufacture rather than just monetary value.
+A serious living is being made by professional long established dealers who understand what they were buying, selling to clients who can buy with confidence.
+TV has not credited this side of the business sufficiently and has done much to confuse the public's perception of the real antiques trade.

 The Market Today.